Which iOS device should I purchase for Wi-Fi Survey Projects

 Screen size is a personal preference, and I leave the weighting of this decision to the reader with some things to consider:

-iPhone Max: Small screen size (relative to iPad) makes it challenging to ‘tap’ locations on the floor plan when performing continuous or Stop&Go surveys.
-As there is significantly less ‘tapping’ when performing GPS/AutoPilot/JustGo surveys, the small screen size is a negligible drawback and is a good choice when using the latter survey methods.
+iPhone Max: The small screen size (relative to iPad) makes it challenging to ‘tap’ locations on the floor plan when performing continuous or Stop&Go surveys.
+However, as there is significantly less ‘tapping’ when performing GPS/AutoPilot/JustGo surveys, the small screen size is a negligible drawback and makes the iPhone Max a good choice for these methods.
 LiDAR is included with iPhone 12 Pro+.

 iPad 9”: A good choice when using Continuous or Stop&Go surveys.
 The Pro version is good when using Stop&Go or Continuous.
 LTE version is required to perform GPS surveys.

-iPad 11”: My recommended size.
-A great choice when using Continuous or Stop&Go surveys.
-The Pro version is great when using AutoPilot or JustGo surveys.
-LTE version is required to perform GPS surveys.
+iPad 11”: This is my recommended size.
+It is a great choice for Continuous or Stop&Go surveys.
+The Pro version is excellent for AutoPilot or JustGo surveys.
+The LTE version is required to perform GPS surveys.

-iPad 12.9”: The most expensive option, but useful for those who enjoy a large screen or want to show off their iPad.
+iPad 12.9”: An expensive option, but useful for those who enjoy a large screen or want to show off their iPad.
 A great choice when using Continuous or Stop&Go surveys.
 The Pro version is great when using AutoPilot or JustGo surveys.
 LTE version is required to perform GPS surveys.

 Camera